johanley/covid-19-canada/analysis.md

  I understand that people want to take a break on the weekends.
  But the virus isn't taking a break, and the numbers often double in a few days.
  This data is so critical, that it *needs* to be updated every day.
+* *federal updates at end-of-day*: the federal stats often don't add up to the sum of the others.
+This is because of timing issues with the transfer of the data.
+The only way to get rid of the issue is to updated at the end of the day.
+But, the downside is that the data at the federal level would not be as timely.
 * *plain language*: avoid technical terms that the typical citizen will not immediately understand.
 Make it so clear that there are no questions in people's minds as to what the numbers really mean.
 * *time series*: show both the current numbers *and* the time series for important stats